 When Microsoft first revealed its plans for Windows, Apple had just introduced the GUI to the general public with its ill-fated Lisa computer.
 The Lisa’s operating system, like Windows, drew inspiration from pioneering work carried out a decade earlier at Xerox PARC.

 “The main ‘copying’ that went on relative to Steve [Jobs] and me is that we both benefited from the work that Xerox PARC did in creating graphical interface,” Bill Gates admitted during a Reddit AMA session in 2017.
 “It wasn’t just them but they did the best work….
 We didn’t violate any [intellectual property] rights Xerox had but their work showed the way that led to the Mac and Windows.”

 Compared to the Lisa, however, Windows 1.0 looked incredibly limited.
 Microsoft’s software engineers based it on the same concepts of pull-down menus, mouse support and tiled windows.
 However, they failed to pull it off.

 Windows did do one thing that grabbed people’s attention, though.
-It appealed to customers with its low pricing of just $99.
+It appealed to customers with its low price of just $99.

 By the time Windows 1.0 launched, Microsoft was best known as a developer for the Mac.
 After Steve Jobs left Apple in 1985, Microsoft used its position as the maker of Word and Excel to strong-arm Apple CEO John Sculley into signing a deal granting Microsoft “non-exclusive, worldwide, royalty-free, perpetual, nontransferable license to use [parts of the Mac technology] in present and future software programs” for its then-fledgling Windows.